Code-Institute-Submissions/Ferdosull-Milestone_Project_02/README.md

 The Pop-Up modal is the first item to load from the script.js file once the main page has been loaded.
 The Pop-up modal is my take on utilising the form element in conjunction with EmailJs (sendMail.js).
 It is fully functioning as can be seen from the incorporated screenshots below.
 I have changed the "Project Request" section to be an "Enter Coupon" section for redeeming percentage-off holiday stays to change things up a bit.
 I have only used the "required" status for the name and email element form entry just incase the visitor does not have a coupon code but still wishes to subscribe to the VWCC club.
+I feel this partivular element ticks the box for design interactivity as it lets the user initiate and control actions, and gives feedback in the form of a success message after the email has been sent using EmailJs.
+Using the "required" staus in the form also ensures that empty or invalid input data is handled correctly and hint text is given.
 <br/><br/>

 ### Nav Bar <a name="nav_bar"></a>